TERC Ltd are committed to protecting your data and complying with our obligations under all relevant data protection law.

 How long will we keep your data for?

 At TERC Ltd, we store your data in line with contractual requirements.
-For litigation purposes, this means retaining data for seven years after the cancellation of a contract with your employer.
+For litigation and operational purposes, this means retaining non-clinical data for seven years after the cancellation of a contract with your employer and for up to twenty years for clinical data.
 We are committed to storing all of your data securely for the full duration of its retention.

 Will we use your data to make automated decisions?